samc0de/summarizer/README.md

 # Deep Summarization
-Uses Recurrent Neural Network (LSTM and GRU units) for developing Seq2Seq Encoder Decoded model with and without attention mechanism for summarization of amazon food reviews into abstractive tips.
+It uses Recurrent Neural Network (LSTM and GRU units) for developing Seq2Seq Encoder Decoded model (with and without attention mechanism) for summarization of amazon food reviews into abstractive tips (public domain dataset).

 ## Contents
 - [Encoder Decoder Model](#encoder-decoder-model)